rsek/dataforged/moves.md

 On a **weak hit**, if your companion's health is not 0, you may __Lose Momentum (-1)__ and give them +1 health.
 Otherwise, they press on.

 On a **miss**, it's worse than you thought.
 They suffer an additional -1 health or you __Lose Momentum (-2)__.
 If your companion's health is 0, they are out of action until given aid.
-If their health is 0 and you rolled a **miss with a match** on this move, they are dead or destroyed; discard the asset.
+If their health is 0 and you rolled a miss with a match on this move, they are dead or destroyed; discard the asset.

 ### Sacrifice Resources

 **When you lose or consume resources**, suffer -1 supply for a minor loss, -2 for a serious loss, or -3 for a major loss.

-If your supply is exhausted (reduced to 0), mark unprepared.
-When you suffer a loss of resources while unprepared, envision how this causes you hardship and apply the cost to a different suffer move.
+If your supply is exhausted (reduced to 0), mark **unprepared**.
+When you suffer a loss of resources while **unprepared**, envision how this causes you hardship and apply the cost to a different suffer move.

 ## Threshold Moves